About Avi

 The ripped video file format is a decision you must make.
 Currently my format of choice is .MKV or Matroska.
 I’ll explain why.

-It is quite idiotic to say that an .MP4 movie has better quality than a .AVI or vice-verse (or any other combination of comparisons).
+It is quite silly to say that an .MP4 movie has better quality than a .AVI or vice-verse (or any other combination of comparisons).
 OGG, MP4 (MPEG-4 Part 14), MKV (Matroska), AVI, WMV (or ASF) are just containers, envelopes.
 Video quality depends on what goes inside it.

 “Multimedia” has this name because you have multiple types of media: video in multiple angles, multiple audio options including different languages and channels (stereo, 5.1, 6 channels etc), subtitles in several languages, chapter information, menu etc. Think about a DVD.
 So this is a graphical view of how things are organized inside a 900MB movie file in a modern format as MKV or MP4: